ShivaDevisetty/Docker-Jenkins-Git-Setup/README.md

 Git Notes

 # Jenkins setup Master-Slave
-Setup Jenkins using Docker Authentication/Authorization Users
+1.Setup Jenkins using Docker 2.Authentication/Authorization Users
-Pipeline Creation and Integrate with Github Repository Slave Nodes to Jenkins Master
+3.Pipeline Creation and Integrate with Github Repository 4.Slave Nodes to Jenkins Master
-Setup Email Notification in Jenkins
+5.Setup Email Notification in Jenkins
-Setup Postman using newman CLI in Node
+6.Setup Postman using newman CLI in Node
-Publishing Artifacts to S3
+7.Publishing Artifacts to S3
-Storing Credentials (Using Jenkins Credentials and Ansible-Vault)
+8.Storing Credentials (Using Jenkins Credentials and Ansible-Vault)